-Aesthetic and creative (including Art, Drama, Photography, Hair and beauty, Music)
+Aesthetic and creative (including Art, Design, Drama)

 This area is concerned with the processes of making, composing and inventing.
-There are aesthetic and creative aspects of all subjects, but some make a particularly strong contribution, including art, music, dance, drama and the study of literature, because they call for personal, imaginative, and often practical, responses.
+There are aesthetic and creative aspects of all subjects, but some make a particularly strong contribution, including art, design, drama and the study of literature, because they call for personal, imaginative, and often practical, responses.